External practitioner call

 The studios run from October to June.

 Each has approximately 24 students and two tutors.
-Students are required to respond to a thematic agenda set by the studio leaders, and we ask for a one-page draft proposal together with a CV.
-The school is open to proposals from individuals who might join internal staff members or from an already established team.
+Students are required to respond to a thematic agenda set by the studio leaders, and we ask for a one-page draft proposal, together with a CV.
+The School is open to proposals from individuals who might join an internal member of staff, or from an already established team.

-We welcome proposals for studio in subject areas that align to one or other of the following themes: ‘personhood and place’, ‘urbanism’, ‘making’, ‘environment’, and ‘adaptation’.
-These are broadly aligned with the school’s Research and Scholarship Groups and are available to download on the right.
+We welcome proposals for studios in subject areas that align with one or other of the following themes: ‘personhood and place’, ‘urbanism’, ‘making’, ‘environment’ and ‘adaptation’.
+These are broadly aligned with the school’s Research and Scholarship Groups.

 Weekly tutorials are offered either in small groups or with individual students, allowing time and space for developing and testing ideas through design.

-The outcomes of studios should meet the school’s framework of learning outcomes that are aligned to criteria set by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB).
+The design of studios should meet the School’s framework of learning outcomes that are aligned with criteria set by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB).

 Design unit leads (Masters)

-Design units are offered in the second year of our Master of Architecture (MArch RIBA Part II) and the MA in Architectural Design (MA AD).
+Design units are offered in the second year of our Master of Architecture (MArch RIBA Part II) and Master of Architecture and the Built Environment.

-MArch units run from October to Easter, while MA AD studios extend from October to September.
+MArch units run from October to Easter.
 Each master’s-level unit typically consists of 9–10 students, though we may consider larger units where prospective leaders propose collaborative teaching approaches.

 Students are expected to visit selected sites at least once, with study trips often incorporated into the curriculum.
 Weekly tutorials, conducted in small groups or individually, provide the time and space necessary for developing and testing ideas through design.

-The resulting outcomes should meet the school learning outcomes that are aligned to criteria set by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB) for Parts I and II, respectively.
+The design of units should meet the School’s learning outcomes that are aligned with criteria set by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB) for Parts I and II respectively.

 Consultants in technology, history and theory or design reviewers